txt/se22/docs/hw1.md

-# Howework: 2: Write a "good" Github Repo
+# Howework 1: Write a "good" Github Repo

 Your repo is your resume.
 But what is a  good looking repo?